How To Grow Cat Grass

 Watering Without Worry

-During this time, you want to keep the soil and seeds moist but not soaking wet.
-It can be tempting to overwater them so be careful.
-Depending on the humidity in your home and the soil you use, watering frequency can vary.
+It can be tempting to overwater your cat grass.
+Depending on the humidity in your home and the soil you use, watering needs vary.
+The more humid, the less frequently you need to water.
 While I don’t recommend using spray bottles on your cat as there are much better ways of addressing unwanted behaviors, they are a great tool for watering cat grass seeds.

 Once the seeds germinate, I usually water them every other day.
+I don’t water again until the soil has gotten slightly dry.
 You may need to water more or less so experiment a bit until you find what works.
 Cat grass seeds aren’t super expensive and you can reuse the soil so if the first trial doesn’t work, no big deal.
 Try again!

 How To Grow Cat Grass And Keep It Alive

 Cat grass won’t live forever, but if you keep it well maintained, you can usually keep it alive for a few weeks to a month.
-In other words, don’t feel bad if your cat grass doesn’t stay alive forever.
-When the grass starts to fade, grab some additional seeds and plant some more.
-You will want to keep the growing grass away from your cat until it’s a few inches high so your cat doesn’t prematurely eat the grass.
+In other words, don’t feel bad if your cat grass fades after a few weeks.
+When the grass starts to fade, dispose of the wilting stuff, grab some additional seeds, and plant more cat grass.

 An orange tabby cat sits in grass with their eyes closed and a small daisy by their right ear.